10 Buddhist Temples & Centres In London, England

 Editor's Note: There's no photo available at the time of writing

-Shogyoji Temple is a 400+ years old monastery in Japan and the foundation place of Shin Buddhism, Three Wheels Shin Buddhist Temple at Carbery Avenue is an addition in this reference.
+Shogyoji Temple is a 400+ years old monastery in Japan and the foundation place of Shin Buddhism, Three Wheels Shin Buddhist Temple at Carbery Avenue is an addition to this reference.
 The temple was established in the year 1994.
-On paying a very small token amount, visitors can join the dhamma sessions and learn the technical details about Shin Buddhism by the monks.
-In the evening, they arrange a Japanese tea ceremony in a traditional kimono attire.
-There is a small garden beside this terraced temple, which is called the Zen garden.
-This garden looks much like the Zen gardens of the Ryoanji Temple, Kyoto.
-If not for the meditational purpose, you should visit this place for its positive atmosphere.
+On paying a very small token amount, visitors can join the dhamma sessions and learn the technical details about Shin Buddhism from the monks.
+In the evening, they arrange a Japanese tea ceremony in traditional kimono attire.
+There is a small garden beside this terraced temple, which is called the Zen Garden.
+This garden looks much like the Zen gardens of the Ryoanji Temple in Kyoto.
+If not for the meditational purpose, you should visit this place for its positive atmosphere and zen Buddhism in London.

 Editor's Note: Photo taken from the establishment's official social account